Understanding Your Digital Mirrorless or SLR Camera

 More and more photographers are moving away from compact cameras to either digital SLRs or mirrorless cameras.
 Both provide a full range of ISO, shutter, and aperture controls, which makes the process of taking pictures much more interesting, and the results far better.
 These cameras have better sensors than their compact counterparts, producing images that are clearer, sharper, and embodied with more delicate tones and colors.

 Learning to use an SLR or mirrorless camera is not complicated.
-During the morning session of this hands-on class, features such as ISO, shutter speed, aperture, and depth of field are described, and participants learn how to control them on their cameras.
-Information on raw and jpeg files and white balance is covered, and shooting modes such as shutter and aperture priority are demonstrated.
-The afternoon is spent in a shooting session on the Mall, where the morning’s discussion is put into practice.
+During the first session, features such as ISO, shutter speed, aperture, and depth of field are described and illustrated, and participants learn how to control them on their cameras.
+Screen sharing over Zoom should make everyone’s camera accessible.
+Shooting modes such as shutter and aperture priority will be demonstrated and students guided in their use.
+Technical information on resolution, raw vs. jpeg files, white balance, and auto focus modes are also covered.

-Participants need their camera and lenses, an empty card, and a fully charged battery.
+NOTE: Participants will need their camera and lenses, a card for their files, and a fully charged battery.
 It may be helpful to have the camera manual as well.
-Wear comfortable shoes and clothes for the afternoon shooting session.

 - The instructor is Eliot Cohen.

 - This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.

 - There is another Digital Mirrorless or SLR Camera workshop on Oct.
 31 to Nov.
 7.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 - View Common FAQs about our Streaming Programs on Zoom.